-I consider the utter dominance of private cars as the primary mode of transport for most Americans to be rather regrettable.
+Those who know me well know that I often bemoan the dominance of private cars as the primary mode of transport for most Americans.

 The benefits of well-implemented public transport are real: